This berry crisp is made with frozen berries (or fresh) and simple ingredients. The perfect easy dessert for any occasion.

 - It tastes absolutely delicious and has the most amazing simple oat crumble topping.

-- This berry crisp is made with frozen mixed berries and pantry items that you probably already have on hand (oats, flour and brown sugar and butter.)
+- This berry crisp is made with frozen mixed berries and pantry items that you probably already have on hand (oats, flour, brown sugar, and butter.)

 - It is really easy to make.
 I am a big fan of easy desserts that are made from frozen berries.
 If you have seen my recipes for homemade preserves or this triple berry shortbread tart, they are all made with frozen berries which I always have in my freezer.

 - It is easily adaptable to use any fruit.
-This berry crisp is a mixed berry crisp recipe because I like an assortment of berries, flavors and textures in my crisps.
-You can make this into any type of fruit crisp with frozen fruit you like or have on hand whether it is is blackberries, blueberries or strawberries.
+This berry crisp is a mixed berry crisp recipe because I like an assortment of berries, flavors, and textures in my crisps.
+You can make this into any type of fruit crisp with frozen fruit you like or have on hand whether it is blackberries, blueberries, or strawberries.